Click

 |

-"Modern Art" began when artists began to depart from the natural appearance
+Art" began when artists began to depart from the natural appearance

 of things (realism) and imagine new kinds of expression.

-Picasso pioneered abstraction methods in 1907 and continued
+George Braque, pioneered abstraction methods in 1907.

 Cubism